-The difference in monasteries in Bhutan and Sikkim is the number of people.
+The difference between monasteries in Bhutan and Sikkim is the number of people.
 The monasteries in Bhutan hardly have any people, all you could see were a few young and old Lamas.
 But in this state, you see security guards, Lamas, people, people, and more people.
-To cater to all these people there are shops all around serving the Tibetan tea and lemon tea along with Momos and other small eats.
+To cater to all these people there are shops all around serving Tibetan tea and lemon tea along with Momos and other small eats.
 There is a Shri Karma Nalanda institute where the students study.
 There is also a golden stupa where the 16th Karmapa’s relics are.
 It’s a small serene place where a Lama was praying.
-And there was a kind of peace which was different from the rest of the monastery.
+And there was a kind of peace that was different from the rest of the monastery.

 Changu Lake & Baba Mandir

-There is must do one day trip to Tsomgo or Changu lake and Baba Mandir.
+There is a must-do one-day trip to Tsomgo or Changu lake and Baba Mandir.
 As far as I could gather the only way to travel there is to use the shared taxis.
 Which take a permit to enter the area every morning and then pick up the various tourists, take them around and bring them back by the end of the day.
 Unfortunately, due to heavy snow, I could not go to Baba Mandir.
 Which is supposed to be a temple dedicated to an army man who died in that area while rescuing some other people?
-There is a mythical story around how he directed people to his own dead body by appearing in their dreams.
+There is a mythical story about how he directed people to his own dead body by appearing in their dreams.
 People there believe that he protects the China border and takes care of the people there.
 It’s quite an interesting story.

 Tsomgo Lake or Changu Lake, Sikkim